-- Players will be provided individual rooms. - Each room will be cleaned prior to checking in, as well as cleaned during the duration of the stay with limited housekeeping on other days following the guidelines above.
+Each room will be cleaned prior to checking in, as well as cleaned during the duration of the stay if needed.
+Limited housekeeping at the request of the home team as daily cleaning is not needed.

 Meeting Rooms

 - Hand sanitizer made available. - Linens to be changed completely after each meal or meeting, chairs to be sprayed with sanitizing spray, doorknobs cleaned.